 Identification and variation

-The five British tiger beetles are keyed in Joy (1932), Forsythe (2000) and Luff (2007), and all are illustrated in colour in Linssen (1959) and in Harde (1984).
+The five British tiger beetles are keyed in Joy (1932), Forsythe (2000), Luff (2007) and Duff (2012), and all are illustrated in colour in Linssen (1959) and in Harde (1984).
 C. campestris is usually metallic green above, with variable, pale markings, and with purplish-red colours around the margins and ventrally.
 The other species of Cicindela (C. sylvatica, C. maritima, C. hybrida) are bronze to darker brown with yellow markings and all are local and rare.
 It should be noted that C. campestris too has rare bronze and black variants (Joy, op. cit.).